rsp/node-static-http-servers/README.md

 This version uses the [`express`](https://expressjs.com/) module but without the `express.static` middleware.
 Serving static files is implemented as a single route handler using streams.

-It has simple path traversal countermeasures and supports a limited set of most common MIME types.
+This example has simple path traversal countermeasures and supports a limited set of most common MIME types.

 ### `connect`